ntruongan356-byte/ScarySingleDocs/Docs/FileDocs/cell2.md

 3. **Response Time**: Sub-second response for most operations
 4. **Memory Footprint**: Minimal memory usage for widget state

-This comprehensive analysis demonstrates the sophisticated interplay between widgets-en.py and settings.json, creating a robust, user-friendly interface for the sdAIgen project that persists user preferences and adapts to different environments.
+This comprehensive analysis demonstrates the sophisticated interplay between widgets-en.py and settings.json, creating a robust, user-friendly interface for the ScarySingleDocs project that persists user preferences and adapts to different environments.

 ---